kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 Running your Ping and Pong NApps
 *********************************

-In order to run your NApps, first your have to install them.
+In order to run your NApps, first you have to install them.
 Once more use the ``kytos`` command line from the ``kytos-utils`` package.

-To install and enable your NApps run the commands below:
+To install and enable your NApps, run the commands below:

 .. code-block:: bash